doesnotcompete/abimorrownet/README.md

 # abimorrownet
-abimorrownet is a social network developed for [abimorrowland](https://abimorrowland.de/).
+abimorrownet is a social network developed for the students of [abimorrowland](https://abimorrowland.de/).

 ## Features
 * Profiles